fbpx

 Why it matters: This question will give you insight into their communication and problem-solving skills.
 Not only is it important for an employee to be able to communicate and work well with others internally, but they also have to maintain good client relationships externally.

 17. Have you ever made a mistake on the job?
-If yes, how did you handle it?
+How did you handle it?

-Why it matters: Everyone needs to be able to own up to their mistakes!
-It’s important for the candidate to take accountability, but to also show that they were able to learn and grow from the error.
+Why it matters: Everyone makes mistakes at some point and they need to communicate them when they happen!
+The candidate needs to show their ability to take accountability but also that they were able to learn and grow from the error.
 If they can’t do either of these, it should be a red flag in the interview.

 18. What was your least favorite task to perform on a job?